-and yet there is more...Hecht et al. went yet one further step, to draw the remarkable conclusion that:
+But there was "one more thing"...Hecht et al. went yet one further step, to draw the remarkable conclusion that:

 One photon is sufficient to activate one rod.

 Their logic was simple.
 If 9 photons were to be spread over about 500 rods (their estimate), the chances that 2 photons get absorbed by one rod is very small.
 (Current estimate of the number of rods in this part of the retina in a 10' diameter spot is closer to 350).